 For most businesses transitioning into ecommerce, the choice of platforms boils down to Shopify vs WooCommerce.
 Both have clear advantages and disadvantages, but which one is better for SEO?

 It’s not an easy question.
 The short answer is: it depends.
 Each one is a robust and reliable ecommerce platform, used by millions to handle online sales of products and services.
-All things being equal, they’re pretty evenly matched, which can make it difficult to crown one vs the other as being the superior option.
+There’s a great comparison article that can help you to decide, which solution fits your needs perfectly.
+And the thing is they’re pretty evenly matched, which can make it difficult to crown one vs the other as being the superior option.

 Having said that, there are some significant SEO differences between them.
 That’s why it’s critical that you examine both Shopfiy and WooCommerce’s SEO capabilities before choosing the platform that suits your needs.